 Picking a market research company

-All 3 came back with proposals which showed how they’d answer the research questions.
+They all came back with proposals which showed how they’d answer the research questions.

 The Market Research Proposal